Oh. My. Gosh!

 Rule #7: Before you layout your tissue pattern, make sure all the pieces are smooth and free of wrinkles and creases!
 Set your iron to DRY and the WOOL setting and iron your tissue pattern to start!

-Okay, let’s start with discussing the most common pattern layouts…
+Okay, let’s start with discussing just a few of the most common pattern layouts…

 Here’s what you need to keep in mind about pattern layouts…